FORCHHEIMER JEWISH PALLIATIVE CARE CENTER | COMFORT CARE

 The Hebrew Home staff provides anticipatory grief counseling to assuage feelings of powerlessness, fear, and guilt.
 On occasion, family members may wish to remain near the resident.
-The Home can provide overnight accommodations and meals for a relative wishing to be close at this difficult time.
+The Home can provide overnight accommodations at our hospice care facilities and meals for a relative wishing to be close at this difficult time.
 In addition, the Home's rabbinic staff are available to provide pastoral counseling, spiritual guidance, and opportunities for prayer for the entire family.

 BACK TO TOP